-- Integrate our Catholic faith with learning, to educate the whole child. - Pursue academic excellence in a trusting and caring environment that serves the unique needs of each student. - Instill a lifelong commitment to learning, Christian values, and community service. - Emphasize the joy of stewardship-sharing time, talent, and treasure-within our community, our country, and our world. - Develop each child's God-given talents to the fullest potential. - Encourage children to listen for and be open to a calling to a vocation to religious life. - Educate each child to contribute responsibly to justice and respect for others. - Emphasize participation in athletics and other extracurricular activities that promote teamwork, sportsmanship, and develop mind, body, and spirit.
+- Integrate our Catholic faith with learning, to educate the whole child. - Pursue academic excellence in a trusting and caring environment that serves the unique needs of each student. - Instill a lifelong commitment to learning, Christian values, and community service. - Emphasize the joy of stewardship-sharing time, talent, and treasure-within our community, our country, and our world. - Develop each child's God-given talents to the fullest potential. - Encourage children to listen for and be open to a calling to a vocation to religious life. - Emphasize participation in athletics and other extracurricular activities that promote teamwork, sportsmanship, and develop mind, body, and spirit.